Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 Source: Deloitte

-Since the times are changing and the internet is available to most people, customers have and expect more options from businesses.
+As times change and internet access reaches most people, customers both have more options and expect more choices from businesses.

 They now choose between different platforms to get the experience they need, which is why you should be present on more than one.